-Both exams are "closed book".
-Exams will consist of problems similar to those in the cases, but they will be shorter and more focused.
-No laptops or any other electronic devices other than a financial calculator are allowed in the exams.
-You will need a financial calculator for the exams and know how to use it.
+Midterm exam is "closed book".
+It will consist of problems similar to those in the cases, but they will be shorter and more focused.
+No laptops or any other electronic devices other than a calculator are allowed in the exams.
+You will need a calculator with NPV and IRR features.
 You are allowed to bring one page "cheat sheet" to the exam.

-I will not allow anyone to take the exams at another time unless you have official permission from the MBA office.
-If your travel plans conflict with the exam dates, you should either change your travel plans now or enrol in a different section of the course.
+I will not allow anyone to take the exam at another time unless you have an official permission from the MBA office.

 All graded materials will be returned to your mail folders.